-Now that I have children summer productivity has become even more elusive.
-Summer is amazing because it provides a chance to spend more time with the family and attend to some of the personal goals that I can’t get to during the academic year (e.g., working out regularly, house projects).
-There are fewer meetings so I can usually get errands out of the way and pick up the kids earlier, but I still have a lot to accomplish at work and always wonder how I can be productive if I’m at work less.
-Inevitably I do the math and it seems like I am setting myself up for that disappointing, familiar conversation with colleagues in Fall: “Summer was nice but I didn’t get as much done as I needed to…”
+Now that I have children summers have become even more elusive.
+Summer is amazing because it provides a chance to spend more time with the family and attend to some of the personal goals that I can’t get to during the academic year (e.g., working out more regularly, house projects).
+There are fewer meetings so I can usually get errands out of the way and pick up the kids earlier, but I still have a lot to accomplish at work and am often wondering how I will be productive if I’m at work less?
+Inevitably I do the math and it seems like I am setting myself up for the familiar conversation with colleagues in Fall: “Summer was nice but I didn’t get as much done as I needed to…”

 How can we more realistically enter summer, with delight and clarity about what we want and can do as faculty mamas?
 How can we better define and prioritize our goals in all aspects of our lives, and experience the satisfaction of making progress towards them?